 Educators, schools and community partners play a vital role in collaborating with the ADHD & Learning Differences Program to ensure that children in our care reach their fullest potential.

-If you are interested in participating in one of our research projects, call 301-683-8715 or email us.
+If you are interested in participating in one of our research projects in the ADHD and Learning Differences Program, call 202-476-7086 or email us.